Why paying Zakat in the UK

 | Accountability | Easier for donors to track how funds are utilised. |

-Beyond your obligatory charity, you can also support our Winter Assistance program to help the elderly and vulnerable during the coldest months
+Beyond your obligatory charity, you can also support our Winter Assistance program.

 Resources